 21. If you have a shell prior to April 202, trim power switch as shown below.
 You need to thin the top portion of the plastic switch.
 Be very careful not to trim the two small fingers on the switch.

 22. Install the trimmed plastic power switch piece.
 Carefully bring the rear housing down together.
 As you bring it down, make sure your power switch lines up with the power switch on the Nintendo board.
 You could break the Nintendo power switch if they are out of position and you force the parts together!

 24. Install M2x6mm long (qty 2) fasteners at the top two corners.
-Do not overtighten these tiny screws.
+Do not over tighten these tiny screws.
 Install M2x 6mm (qty 2) long fasteners into the deep holes.
 I typically start all for screws before tightening them.

 26. Power up, and enjoy!
 If you'd rather have us build one for you, I can custom mod one for you.